Lyme Disease - PCR

 Storage and Transport

-Store specimens refrigerated, up to 5 days, and ship with freezer packs.
+Store specimens refrigerated, up to 5 days, and ship them with freezer packs.
 If greater than 5 days, store at – 20 °C and ship on dry ice.

 All clinical specimens must be shipped in accordance to the Transportation of Dangerous Good Act.